fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/teams-client-health.md

     - **Crashes**: The number of devices experiencing Teams app crashes per day within the last 28 days.
 Supported for Windows (non-VDI) and Mac Applications.
     - **Launch failures**: The number of devices experiencing Teams app launch failures per day within the last 28 days.
     > [!NOTE]
-    > This is supported for Windows (non-VDI) and Mac applications.
+    > Supported for Windows (non-VDI) and Mac applications.
 - Callout 2: This widget shows the top issues experienced by users in the organization:
     - Device reported crashes: The number of devices that experienced crashes in the last 7 days.
 The number of devices that experienced crashes in last 28 days.
     - Device reported launch failures: The number of devices that experienced launch failures in the last 7 days.
 The number of devices that experienced launch failures in the last 28 days.